Frequently Asked Questions

 How much cash should I bring?

 You are responsible for your lunches and a few dinners, gifts, souvenirs, your beverages and personal items.
-The major items, i.e., that coo-coo clock that you want to ship home can be paid for by credit card. $500 cash per person should suffice for most travelers.
-Check your PIN number on your credit card before leaving home so you know it will work in ATMs.
+Cash is king so $500 - $800 cash per person should suffice for most travelers.
+Major items, i.e., that coo-coo clock that you may want to have shipped home right from the store can all be paid for by credit card.
+Check your credit card PIN number by using an ATM with your credit card before leaving home to verify it will work at ATMs in Germany.

 Back to Top